Candelabra

 The Romans used the term to describe a form of ornamental lighting, which may be a tall stand that supports a lamp.
 In Judaism, the menorah and hanukkiah are special kinds of candelabra.
-Candelabra are also used in churches, in ceremonies such as Tenebrae, in certain Eastern Catholic and Eastern Orthodox Church liturgy such as the dikirion and trikirion.
-Candelabra in the form of branched candlesticks also became popular in homes as decorative lighting.
+Candelabra are also used in Christian churches; they may be on or near the high altar in a number of churches, and used in certain Western Christian ceremonies such as the dikirion and trikirion used in certain Eastern Catholic, Eastern Lutheran and Eastern Orthodox Church liturgies.
+Candelabra in the form of branched candlesticks also came into use in homes as decorative lighting.

 In modern times, electricity has largely relegated candleholders to decorative use in homes.
-The interior designers nowadays continue to model light fixtures and lighting accessories after candelabra and candlesticks.
-The term ‘candelabra’ is commonly used to describe small light bulbs used in chandeliers and other lighting fixtures made for decoration as well as lighting.
+Interior designers nowadays continue to model light fixtures and lighting accessories after candelabra and single candlesticks.
+Candelabra may be placed on the dinner table, especially on formal occasions.
+Although candelabra are designed to hold candles, modern candelabra may also use artificial candles with LED light bulbs.